 Mahoutsukai no Yome was initially serialized in Monthly Comic Blade, until the magazine changed the format of publication from paper to digital, and moved to Comic Garden starting from the October 2014 issue.

-The series has been published in English as The Ancient Magus' Bride by Seven Seas Entertainment since May 12, 2015; in Polish since June 2, 2015; in German by Tokyopop since October 12, 2015; in Italian by Star Comics since February 24, 2016; in Spanish by Norma Editorial since April 11, 2016; in Russian by Istari Comics since May 24, 2016; in Finnish by Punainen Jättiläinen since December 22, 2016; and in Brazilian Portuguese by Editora Devir since November 27, 2017.
+The series has been published in English as The Ancient Magus' Bride by Seven Seas Entertainment since May 12, 2015; in Polish by Studio JG since March 26, 2015; in German by Tokyopop since October 12, 2015; in Italian by Star Comics since February 24, 2016; in Spanish by Norma Editorial since April 11, 2016; in Russian by Istari Comics since May 24, 2016; in Finnish by Punainen Jättiläinen since December 22, 2016; and in Brazilian Portuguese by Editora Devir since November 27, 2017.

 [ Português ]

 É minha primeira review, então tentarei ser breve. É uma história admirável, bonita, além de impactante.
 Simplesmente maravilhosa, apesar de ter começado mediana.
 Vale a pena.
 A Arte é linda, os personagens carismáticos, o cenário bem trabalhado, enfim, recomendo.